Lam Hin Ting

-Lam Hin Ting (林衍廷; born 9 December 1999) is a Hong Kong professional footballer who currently plays as a holding midfielder for Hong Kong Premier League club Rangers.
+Lam Hin Ting (林衍廷; born 9 December 1999) is a Hong Kong professional footballer who currently plays as a holding midfielder for Hong Kong Premier League club Eastern.

 Youth career

 Lam spent one year of his football career at Hong Kong Barcelona Football School before spending the next eight years with Chelsea Soccer School.
 In March 2016, he went on a 20-day trial with Portuguese club Cova da Piedade.
 However, due to the language barrier between him and his teammates, he was unable to communicate with them and was not offered a contract.

 Club career

 R&F

 Upon Lam's return to Hong Kong, he resumed his school education.
 Three days after his returned, he was contacted by R&F coach Leung Chi Wing who offered him a chance to play professional football at a RMB$6,000 per month salary.
 He agreed to the deal and trained with the team at its Sanshui base.

 Lam was handed his first team debut 18 September 2016 in a Senior Shield match versus Hong Kong Sapling and at age 16, became the youngest player to appear in the competition.
 On 1 October, he made his first league appearance in a game against Pegasus.

 In recognition of his performances, he was named a finalist for the Best Young Player award for 2016-17.